 Discussed are the three ways technology has reshaped the VOI Process.

-2. Cost-Effective for both Legal Professionals and their clients
+2. Cost-effective for both conveyancing professionals and their clients

 We all know the saying time is money.
 By removing all the unnecessary manual tasks involved in verifying a client’s identity, you are removing the labour cost involved, meaning you can spend time on more important tasks.